 Hermit crabs are nocturnal animals that sleep for 6 to 8 hours during daylight hours.
 However, they may sleep longer during the summer to avoid light and heat.

-Most hermit crabs burrow themselves under the substrate to sleep, which is a holdover from the wild.
-In nature, hermit crabs hide under the sand to avoid the sun’s rays and predators.
+Most hermit crabs burrow themselves under the substrate to sleep, which is instinctual.
+They hide under the sand to avoid the sun’s rays and predators.

-Some hermit crabs prefer to sleep by hanging from the roof of an enclosure.
-This is a natural behavior, but ensure your hermit crabs have enough substrate in case they lose grip and fall.
+Some hermit crabs sleep by hanging from the roof of the tank.
+This is a natural behavior, but ensure the hermit crabs have sufficient substrate if they lose grip and fall.

 Hermit crabs won’t leave their shell while sleeping and shouldn’t be active during daylight.
-If this is the case, they may be too hot, lack space, struggle to breathe, or find their terrain too noisy.
+If so, they may be too hot, lack space, or find it hard to breathe through their gills.

 When Do Hermit Crabs Sleep?